Record: 9-1/1991* 2-7-1/1992 *World Bowl Champions

 The Monarchs were run on a shoestring budget and played in Wembley Stadium in downtown London.
 Like all European Stadiums, at capacity 87,000, the main purpose was for concerts and soccer games, but it was converted to handle the rigors of a 120+ yard stadium used in American Football games.
 Footballs initially got stuck in customs and the limited number of footballs the team originally could get, became worn and flat after a few practices.
 The players quickly had to adapt to the open air stadium and wet Seattle-like weather of London.
 The Monarchs in the end however, put together an amazing run in 1991.

 At wide receiver, it seemed no fair.
 The team drafted Dana Brinson and the league touted his dimunitive size and speed as electrifying for football in their print magazines.
-Brinson would lead the league in punt return yards.
+Brinson did not disappoint, leading the league in punt return yards.
 On the other side Jon Horton would lead all receivers in yardage, and dominate defensive backs week in and week out.
 They’d be backed up by veteran Tony Sargent, and Andre Riley.

 Defense wasn’t an entirely different matter either on the “Hart Attack” defense.
 Roy Hart was one of the league’s dominating nose tackles in the Monarchs’ 3-4 defense.
-Linebacker Danny Lockett would lead the league in sacks, along with Morlon Brown, while underrated Rickey Williams chipped in 70+ total tackles.
+Linebacker Danny Lockett was the league leader sacks, along with Marlon Brown, while underrated Rickey Williams chipped in 70+ total tackles.
 At defensive back were Ervin, and headhunters Dedrick Dodge and Danny Crossman at safety.

 Phil Alexander, kicker, and Victor Ebubedike, fullback, represented international flavor for the Monarchs, with the league’s “Operation Discovery”, and they too would be head and shoulders above their own international countrymen.
 Alexander led scorers his rookie season and was named Operation Discovery player of the year.